On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Case Study and Discussion

-Existing methods mitigating adversarial overfitting can be generally divided into two categories: one is to use adaptive inputs, such as~\cite{balaji2019instance}; the other is to use adaptive targets, such as~\cite{chen2021robust, huang2020self}.
-Both categories aim to prevent the model from fitting hard input-target pairs.
+Existing methods aiming to mitigate adversarial overfitting can be generally divided into two categories: those that use adaptive inputs, such as~\cite{balaji2019instance}, and those that rely on adaptive targets, such as~\cite{chen2021robust, huang2020self}.
+We show below that both categories implicitly aim to prevent the model from fitting hard input-target pairs.

+We use instance-wise adversarial training (IAT)~\citep{balaji2019instance} and self-adaptive training (SAT)~\citep{huang2020self} as examples of these two categories.
+IAT uses an instance-adaptive adversarial budget during training.
+It adaptively adjusts $\epsilon$, the size of the adversarial budget, for each training instance.
+SAT uses self-supervised adaptive targets instead of the ground truth during training.
+We run both algorithms using the settings in their original papers, except that we train the model for $200$ epochs for a consistent comparison.
+The details are provided in Appendix~\ref{subsec:app_revisit}.

-We use instancewise adversarial training (IAT) and self-adaptive training (SAT) as examples of these two categories.
-Experiment details and results are provided in Appendix~\ref{subsec:app_revisit}.
-For IAT, we show high correlation between instance difficulty and its adversarial budget for training.
-Especially, we find hard instances are assigned smaller adversarial budgets for training, which indicates IAT prevents the model from fitting hard adversarial instances.
-For SAT, we show the accuracy of instances of different difficulty levels on the groundtruth and the adaptive targets.
-We find the hard instances have much higher accuracy on their adaptive targets compared with the ground truth, while such difference is much smaller for easy instances.
-Our results indicate SAT uses adaptive targets which are much easier to fit to avoid directly fitting hard adversarial instances.
+Let us study how these algorithms adaptively use instances of different difficulty levels.
+For IAT, we plot the relationship between the instance difficulty $d(\vx_i)$ and its adaptive adversarial budget's size $\epsilon_i$ in Figure~\ref{fig:instance_epsilon}, which shows a high correlation ($0.884$) between them.
+Specifically, we find that the hard instances are assigned smaller adversarial budgets for training, which indicates that IAT prevents the model from fitting the hard adversarial instances.
+For SAT, we show the average weights assigned to the instances in each group of $\{\gG_i\}_{i = 0}^9$ during training in Figure~\ref{fig:movetarget_weight}.
+The hard instances are clearly assigned much smaller weights to calculate the loss, which indicates that they are downplayed during training.
+We also provide the average accuracy of each group during training in Figure~\ref{fig:movetarget_acc}, given both the ground truth or the adaptive target.\footnote{For the adaptive target $\vt$, the prediction $\vo$ is considered correct if and only if $\argmax_i \vt_i = \argmax_i \vo_i$.} We observe that the hard instances have much higher accuracy on their adaptive targets compared with the ground truth, while such a difference is much smaller for the easy instances.
+Our results thus indicate that the adaptive targets used by SAT are much easier to fit, which avoids having to directly fit the hard adversarial input-target pairs.

+In addition to IAT and SAT, other methods have introduced regularization terms to mitigate adversarial overfitting, such as~\cite{zhang2019theoretically} and~\cite{chen2021robust}.
+These regularization terms calculate the distance between the adversarial output logits and their anchor points.
+The anchor points are the adaptive targets, and can be the clean output logits in~\cite{zhang2019theoretically} or a teacher network's outputs in~\cite{chen2021robust}.
+The regularizers used in these methods encourage the adversarial output logits to be closer to the anchor points other than to the ground truth for the hard instances.
+In other words, these methods also use adaptive targets to avoid fitting the hard input-target pairs.